Anacleto del Rosario: Directorship of Manila City Laboratory

 In 1886, Anacleto del Rosario took the examinations at the Manila Mint (Casa de Moneda).
 There he passed a thesis in analytical chemistry describing the analytical procedures of a volumetric kind, and the apparatus used in a laboratory.
 This gave him the directorship of Laboratorio Municipal de la cuidad de Manila (Municipal Laboratory of the City of Manila) in 1887.

 Using his position as the director, he studied the medical waters in San Miguel, Bulacan, Los Baños, Laguna, Mabitac, Laguna, and Albay.
 During this time, he investigated over a hundred springs in Luzon alone.
 This lead him to publish two works regarding the study of mineral water in Luzon.
 Both the Memoria descriptive de los manantiales minero-medicinales de la Isla de Luzon (1890) and the Estudio descriptivo de Alguanos manantiales de Filipinas (1893) were published during his time as the director.

 Later career

 Anacleto del Rosario worked as a chemist at the Ayala distillery.
-In the distillery, he discovered a process on how to purify Alcohol and how to make nipa wine acquire the taste similar to Spanish wine.
+In the distillery, he discovered a process on how to purify alcohol and how to make nipa wine acquire the taste similar to Spanish wine.
 This discovery lead him to win the awards at the 1888 and 1889 World's fair.

 Final Years and Death

 Final Years

-Anacleto del Rosario became the secretary of the Junta Inspectora y Administradora del colegio de Farmaceuticos in 1891.
+Anacleto del Rosario became secretary of the Junta Inspectora y Administradora del colegio de Farmaceuticos in 1891.
 The next year, he became the secretary of the Chamber of Commerce in Manila.

 After this he tried to do a more thorough study of the chemical composition of the essential oil of ilang-ilang.